Dr Manish Kumar

 What is Migraine ?

 Migraine is a form of vascular headache.Migraine headache is caused by vasodilatation (enlargement of blood vessels) that causes the release of chemicals from nerve fibers that coil around the large arteries of the brain.
 Enlargement of these blood vessels stretches the nerves that coil around them and causes the nerves to release chemicals.
 The chemicals cause inflammation, pain, and further enlargement of the artery.
 The increasing enlargement of the arteries magnifies the pain.Migraine attacks commonly activate the sympathetic nervous system in the body.
 The sympathetic nervous system is often thought of as the part of the nervous system that controls primitive responses to stress and pain, the so-called "fight or flight" response, and this activation causes many of the symptoms associated with migraine attacks; for example, the increased sympathetic nervous activity in the intestine causes nausea, vomiting, and diarrhea.
-The best neurologists in India for the treatment of migraine or headache are Dr Reena Thukral and Dr. Vikas Sharma at GNH Hospital Gurgaon
+The best neuro-specialist in India for the treatment of migraine or headache are Dr Manish Kumar and Dr Vikas Kathuria at GNH Hospital Gurgaon.

 Symptoms of Migraine Headache